SaraRosa/Japan-O-Files/README.md

 Taka Kanji Database(http://sourceforge.net/projects/taka/)
 A kanji database with over 2000 entries (approximately every basic/regular-use kanji - currently we are working on adding those that are missing).
 Created by Matthew J. Francis.

+## TODO

+Japan-O-Files is a relatively new project and, as such, needs some improving.
+We're looking into adding the following features/fix the following problems:
+- Kanji lookup.
+This is top priority, and we'd love to make it happen soon. (✓ - as of 12/27/2015)
+- Audio files.
+As of now, we make use of the Speech Synthesis API.
+We plan to (hopefully) change that.
+- Format and minify (and beautify, maybe?) the code.
+Also, structure everything better.
+It's sort of a mess right now.
+- Proper names dictionary.
+- Improve our search algorithm.
+Really, it needs some improvement.
+- Add a comments section (a forum, sort of?) powered by Disqus.
+- And so much more...

+## Contributors

+Sara Rosa(https://github.com/SaraRosa): Coder (HTML, CSS, Javascript).
+Came up with this idea after realizing that most dictionaries were lacking much Japanese slang.
+Former Japanology student.
+Philologist and polyglot.
+Loves a good read.
+Ryosuke Aihara: Japanese linguist.
+Lends a hand from time to time.
+Has no knowledge of computers whatsoever.

 ---